eliostvs/tomate-breakscreen-plugin/README.md

 Tomate plugin that shows a full screen window which prevents users from using the computer during a break.

+Optionally runs a command at the end of a pause to lock the screen.

 Development
 -----------